poojahooda22/3d-image-curve/README.md

 To learn more about Next.js, take a look at th
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js
 - [Learn Next.js](https://nextjs.org/learn-pages-router) - an interactive Ne
-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contribut
+You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contribu

 ## Deploy on Vercel